Haya griva

-Haya is an extinct genus of basal neornithischian dinosaur known from Mongolia.
+Haya is an extinct genus of basal neornithischian dinosaur known from the Late Cretaceous of Mongolia.

 Description

 Haya is known from several well-preserved specimens which collected in the Khugenetslavkant locality by the joint Mongolian Academy of Sciences from 2002 to 2007, from the Javkhlant Formation and a few from the Zos Canyon locality of the Gobi Desert.
 Both localities probably date to the Santonian-Campanian stages of the Late Cretaceous.
 The holotype IGM 100/2017 is composed of a complete and well preserved skull with some postcranial elements associated to it.
 Referred materials include IGM 100/1324, isolated left femur, IGM 100/2013, postcranial elements, IGM 100/2014, a crushed skull and postcranial elements, IGM 100/2015, a nearly complete postcranial skeleton, IGM 100/2016, a partial juvenile skull, IGM 100/2018, an isolated mandible with some teeth, IGM 100/2019, a nearly complete skull and skeleton and IGM 100/2020, postcranial fragments.
 One skeleton of Haya, IGM 100/2015, preserves a large mass of gastroliths.